iocafe/eosal/extensions/tls/scripts/readme.txt

 notes 29.1.2020/pekka
+This is short and simple:
+- A top level CA runs cloud server.
+- A server in local net requests top level CA for certificate and received it.

+Chain of trust can be as complex as needed.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
+RUN BY ROOT CERTIFICATE AUTHORITY
 This generates self signed root CA certificate.
 This means the top level of the trust.
 - If you are top level of the trust and use your own root, only devices which you certify (or authenticate otherts to certify by issuing them certificate) can connect your IO network.